koisland/SuperAutoTest/README.md

 ---
 ## TODO:
 * Expand database fields for unique ability types (summon atk/health, summon percentage, etc.).
+* Add custom pack parser and reader.
 * Rework Statistics struct math operations to be more consistent.
 * Add toml config to select which version of the wiki page to use.
 * Reorganize Team impl.
+  * Move to new trait.
 * Add trait for randomly generating teams.
 * Add shops.
   * Consider using the Python package [sapai](https://github.com/manny405/sapai) if shop functionality is required.